 Objectives are specific statements of purpose and state what must be achieved for the plan to be successful.
 Objectives must be measurable, and meeting objectives is part of what makes an alternative "reasonable."
 Objectives also support the purpose of this plan/EIS as stated in the "Purpose of the Plan" section above and help to resolve the need for action.
-Any plan the park develops will be consistent with the laws, policies, and regulations that guide the NPS.
-The objectives for wetland management and the correlated management of resident Canada goose populations at Anacostia Park must be grounded in the park's enabling legislation, purpose, significance, and mission goals, and must be compatible with park guidance.
+Any plan the park develops would be consistent with the laws, policies, and regulations (e.g. NPS Management Policies, NPS Director's Orders) that guide the NPS.
+The objectives for wetland management and the correlated management of resident Canada goose populations at Anacostia Park must be grounded in the park's enabling legislation, purpose, significance, and mission goals.
 The following objectives related to wetland management and resident Canada goose management were developed for this plan/EIS.